-The course provides effective leadership examination with the use of employee rewards for human motivation in a complex and diverse working environment.
-Topics will include emerging leadership concepts such as transformational and visionary leadership, leadership integrity and stewardship.
+Provides effective leadership examination with the use of employee rewards for human motivation in a complexand diverse working environment.
+Topics include emerging leadership concepts such as transformational and visionary leadership, leadership integrity and stewardship.

-BUEA-M 551 Organizational Learning and Change Management (3 credits)
+BUEA-M 551 Organizational Learning and Change Management (3 cr)

-This course will examine components of organizational change and organizational design for learning in addition to increasing the capability for assessing and creating knowledge.
+Examines components of organizational change and organizational design for learning in addition to increasing the capability for assessing and building knowledge.

 The course will involve the use of appropriate research methods for different types of management problems focused on needs and benefits.
 A literature search and review with critical evaluation of published managerial research reports and papers, analyzing and presenting qualitative and quantitative data, and writing the research report will be conducted.

-The course will allow the student to analyze information contained in company financial reports and other related financial market information with an emphasis on the uses of this information by manager for planning and control.
-Topics will include financial reporting, financial statement analysis, ratio analysis, risk and return, reading of financial pages and the use of financial markets and institutions.
+Students will analyze information contained in company financial reports and other related financial market information with an emphasis on the uses of this information by managers for planning and control.
+Topics include: financial reporting, financial statement analysis, ratio analysis, risk and return, reading of financial pages and the use of financial markets and institutions.

-The course will consist of an integrated approach of the marketing management elements with an emphasis on practical application of marketing theories.
+Explores the integrated approach of marketing management elements with an emphasis on practical application of marketing theories.
 The course focuses on providing ideas for approaching marketing decisions, providing a common language for decision-making, and opportunities to evaluate and respond to common marketing management problems.

 Management operates within a web of economic forces.
 This course introduces managers to the wide range of economic theories and the phenomena that explain these forces including the theory of price and profit determination, the U.S. Federal Reserve System’s role, and the U.S. Federal Government’s impact on economic policies.

-The course focuses on how managers can use technology and information systems for ethical decision-making and problem solving in a global economy.
-Topics will include integrating and using technology and information systems as a strategic resource for planning, continuous quality improvement, and communications.
+How managers can use technology and information systems for ethical decision-making and problem solving in a global economy.
+Topics include integrating and using technology and information systems as a strategic resource for planning, continuous quality improvement, and communications.

-The course will explore how decisions about human resources (HR) contribute to an organization’s overall effectiveness.
-Additionally, the course integrates HR activities with the organization’s strategic planning objectives.
-Students will study both traditional and contemporary HR issues from a practitioner’s perspective.
+Explores how decisions about human resources (HR) contribute to an organization’s overall effectiveness.
+Additionally, the course integrates human resource activities with the organization’s strategic planning objectives.
+Students will study both traditional and contemporary human resource issues from a practitioner’s perspective.

-This course provides a practical framework to understand and analyze differences in ethical and leadership issues as they arise in domestic and global business settings.
+Provides a practical framework to understand and analyze differences in ethical and leadership issues as they arise in domestic and global business settings.
 The tools and their application by organizations and individuals are explored to demonstrate making effective decisions, solving problems, managing change, and adjusting strategy.
-Topics will include cultural comparisons of ethics, social responsibility and leadership, the crucial and distinctive functions of management versus leadership in ethics in an international setting, and the role of leadership in balancing firm profitability.
+Topics include cultural comparisons of ethics, social responsibility and leadership, the crucial and distinctive functions of management versus leadership in ethics in an international setting, and the role of leadership in balancing firm profitability.

-The course will cover long-term managerial decisions and actions applied to the organization’s pursuit of a sustainable competitive advantage.
-Also, introduced are the concepts and processes underlying environmental scanning, strategy formulation, implementation, and control.
+Covers long-term managerial decisions and actions applied to the organization’s pursuit of a sustainable competitive advantage.
+Also introduced are the concepts and processes underlying environmental scanning, strategy formulation, implementation, and control.
 Students will apply this knowledge in a case analysis that also addresses the roles of leadership and coordination in successful strategizing.

-In this capstone course, the manager will synthesize and integrate the conceptual and theoretical knowledge and understanding acquired in the curriculum by developing a management plan.
-The emphasis is on written analytic material that can be utilized for program assessment as well as individual student assessment.
+In this capstone course, the student will synthesize and integrate the conceptual and theoretical knowledge and understanding acquired in the curriculum by developing a management plan.